BDRD-Genomics/MAS/README.md

     ./install-worker.sh

 This will create the 'mas-worker' conda environment.
-After running the install script, you can start the worker by running the run-worker script.
+After running the install script, you can start, stop, and restart the worker by running the mas-worker script.

-    ./run-worker.sh
+    ./mas-worker.sh start
+    ./mas-worker.sh stop
+    ./mas-worker.sh restart

 #### 6) Creating Users and Setting Permissions

-If you completed steps 1-5, MAS should now be functional.
+If you completed steps 1-5 and started the worker, MAS should be functional.
 You can now log into the admin account using the password you provided in the
 .env file.
 If you would like to add new users, you can do so through the admin interface.
-When you are logged as admin navigate to http://0.0.0.0:8080/admin/.
-Click on 'Users' and add new ones by selecting add user at the top right.
+When you are logged as admin navigate to the admin interface by adding /admin/ to the site's domain.
+If you are accessing the site locally you would use the address http://0.0.0.0:8080/admin/.
+If you are running on a named server you can replace 0.0.0.0 with the server's name (what you set as ALLOWED_HOST).
+Then, click on 'Users' and add new ones by selecting add user at the top right.
 You must set an initial password but this can be changed by the intended user of the account later.

 After entering a username and password you will be taken to another page where you can enter various other information to be associated with the account.
 The important thing here is to decide on the user's level of access.
 Anyone with an account can view data on MAS.
 However, in